 The Power of Protest—and Its Limitations

-Globally, the proliferation of protests that marked 2019 has continued, despite the restrictions on movement and assembly put in place to contain the coronavirus pandemic, but also the rising food and fuel prices caused by the war in Ukraine.
+Globally, the proliferation of protests that marked 2019 has continued, now fueled by the economic fallout of the coronavirus pandemic, but also the rising food and fuel prices caused by the war in Ukraine.
 Meanwhile, even as new waves of protest have erupted in authoritarian countries like Iran and more recently China, developments since 2019 in Algeria and Sudan, where protesters ousted individual leaders but have so far been unable to dislodge the entrenched military elites that really hold power, have exposed the limitations of civil resistance.

 - Why protests in support of Guatemala’s president-elect might be democracy’s last hope, in Guatemala’s Democratic Transition Isn’t Out of the Woods Yet

 - Why Laotian protesters are no longer daunted by the fear of repression, in Unprecedented Protests Are Putting Laos in Uncharted Waters

 - What really fueled recent massive protests in Kenya and South Africa, in Protests in Kenya and South Africa Are About More Than the Cost of Living

 - Why Israel’s protests are now about much more than controversial judicial reforms, in Israel’s Protests Are a Battle Over the Meaning of a Jewish State

 Global connectedness might be the most significant driver of civil resistance, with protesters exposed to and inspired by social movements they see online.
 They are also learning from other activists by sharing strategies and organizational approaches.
 But governments are also using technology, as well as transnational repression, to target dissidents, both at home and abroad.